-Images & Videos 2026: How Not to Kill Your Performance?
+Images & Videos: How Not to Kill Your Performance?

-From TinyPNG to Next.js via Cloudinary: the ideal architecture for a visual AND fast web.
+From TinyPNG to Next.js via Cloudinary: the ideal architecture for a web that is both visual AND fast.

 Nov 27, 2025